Why We Need Sleep

 When you don’t get enough sleep, your brain becomes crowded with memories leaving little to no space for proper central nervous system function.
 The control center, aka your brain, begins to malfunction.
 This affects your body’s recovery too.
 You become vulnerable to immune system issues, imbalances in blood sugar regulation, increase in inflammatory hormones, among other things.

-7 Hacks To Start Improving Your Sleep
+7 Hacks To Improve Your Sleep

 Short of changing your lifestyle completely, there are several hacks to help you sleep better and have more energy throughout the day.